What is Biotechnology?

 Miniature eyes: Hyderabad researchers have successfully grown miniature eye-like organs that resembled the developing eyes of early-stage embryos, so they are produced using induced pluripotent stem cells, which are types of stem cells that can be generated directly from adult skin cells by genetically manipulating human skin cells via epigenetic reprogramming.

-Flink (Functional Ink): Functional living ink is a new printing material developed by scientists in Switzerland.
+Flink (Functional Ink): Functional living ink is a new printing material developed by scientists in Switzerland with the help of Biotechnology.
 It contains different bacteria as ink, so it is possible to print or develop objects with biochemical properties (3D printing).
 Different species of bacteria are used in different concentrations, so it allows printing using different inks and produces objects with several properties.

-Plants That Glow: Scientists have successfully found a way to embed specialized nanoparticles into the leaves of plants.
-The plant will glow, giving dim light illuminating the workplace, indoor lightning, trees as self-covering street lights, etc.
+Plants That Glow: Scientists have successfully found a way to embed specialized nanoparticles into the leaves of plants with the help of Biotechnology.
+The plant will glow, giving dim light illuminating the workplace, indoor lighting, trees as self-covering street lights, etc.

 Heat Shock Protein: Scientists have discovered the potential silencing mechanism has-90.
 In normal circumstances, HSP 90 keeps genetic mutations under check.
-In stressful situations, reservoirs of HSP 90 get depleted, allowing genetic mutations to manifest as trade.
-This allows the organism to quickly adapt to changes in the environment.
+This has been possible with the help of Biotechnology.

 Question: Consider the following statements: